evert/push-please/draft-pot-prefer-push.md

 Prefer-Push: item
 ~~~~

-Upon recievinvg this request, server may immediately generate the request
+Upon recieving this request, server may immediately generate the request
 and response pairs for every "item" link in the collection and initiate
 push streams for each.